MonkyDCristian/SEMA_Sim/documentation/box_teleport.md

 # Fast palletizing by box teleportation and static positioning.

-In this tutorial you will learn to use the BoxTeleport class, with this class you will be able to move any type of box, given its model and id, to a certain position and rotation.
+In this tutorial you will learn to use the BoxTeleport class.
+With this class you will be able to move any type of box, given its model and id, to a certain position and rotation.
 In addition, you will be able to establish the final position of the box as static.

 This class is intended to facilitate testing of a packing algorithm.